tnn1t1s/pallets/README.md

 # Pallets

-pallets is a project to explore pixel art generation in neural networks using toy model building blocks
+Pallets is a project to explore pixel art generation in neural networks using toy model building blocks.

 ## Abstract